DCAN-Labs/simnibs_cifti_tools_RTD2/docs/Efield_generator.md

 ### Mandatory System Requirements

-In order to run the efield generator, the fuction requires the following:
+In order to run the Efield generator, the fuction requires the following:

 - Path to processed data (derivatives): To optamize the function, BIDS format works best.
 This needs to contain the T1 nifti file and optionally the T2 nifti file